Cheras, Kuala Lumpur

 The township is located to the south-east of downtown Kuala Lumpur.
-Cheras is also adjacent to Ampang to the north and Kajang to the south, both of which are major towns within the metropolitan area of taman sgr perdana cheras.
+Cheras is also adjacent to Ampang to the north and Kajang to the south, both of which are major towns that administer some townships in Cheras such as Taman Segar Perdana, Taman Bukit Segar, Cheras Hartamas and Kampung Cheras Baru.
+These townships are either administered in whole or part by both MPKJ and MPAJ due to its close proximity.